raspberrypilearning/clone-wars/en/step_8.md

 Now let's make the bat throw oranges.

-+ Create a new `Orange` sprite from the Scratch library.
++ Add a new `Orange` sprite from the Scratch library.

 ![screenshot](images/invaders-orange.png)